IsabelleLefebvre97/PWHL-Scraper/README.md

 ## Acknowledgments

-- The PWHL for creating an exciting new professional women's hockey league
-- The HockeyTech API for providing access to the data
+- Thank you to the PWHL for inspiring and empowering young—and not so young—girls and women.